tablet6/AdvancedLaneFinding/writeup_template.md

 I implemented projection on lane drawing onto the real lane in lines 351 through 383 in my code in `pipeline.py` in the function `project()`.
 Here is an example of my result on a test image:

+Comments from Review:
+"Lanes are drawn on the distorted image instead of undistorted one.
+It is obvious by looking at the car front hood.
+Please, make sure to undistort the image in the beginning of the pipeline, use that image for further processing and at the end lanes should also be drawn on the undistorted image not the original image."

+Comments from me:
+Lane lines are now shown on the undistorted image than on the original image.
+Although the Project Rubric asked to show on original image.
+So I am a bit confused.
+"The fit from the rectified image has been warped back onto the original image and plotted to identify the lane boundaries."

 ![alt text][image6]

 ---